ShaheenHossain/eagle-12.1/doc/webservices/odoo.rst

 Configuration
 -------------

-If you already have an Eagle ERP server installed, you can just use its parameters
+If you already have an Eagle server installed, you can just use its parameters

 .. warning::

-    For Eagle ERP Online instances (<domain>.eagle-erp.com), users are created without a *local* password (as a person you are logged in via the Eagle ERP Online authentication system, not by the instance itself).
-To use XML-RPC on Eagle ERP Online instances, you will need to set a password on the user account you want to use:
+    For Eagle Online instances (<domain>.eagle-erp.com), users are created without a *local* password (as a person you are logged in via the Eagle Online authentication system, not by the instance itself).
+To use XML-RPC on Eagle Online instances, you will need to set a password on the user account you want to use: